mojoee/03_UrbanDevelopmentTaiwan/README.md

 ## Paper

 * assessing the e-petitioning
-* how many proposals did make it through
+* how many proposals did make it through?
-* talk to responsibles did
+* talk to what responsibles did

 ## Questions about dataset
 * difference between submission and publication date